athrael-soju/nlp-graphrag-with-qdrant-and-neo4j/README.md

-# GraphRAG: NLP based GraphRag with Qdrant and Neo4j
+# Down the Rabbit Hole: NLP based GraphRag with Qdrant and Neo4j

 This a Python application that implements a knowledge graph enhanced retrieval-augmented generation (RAG) pipeline.
 It combines traditional vector-based document retrieval with graph-based knowledge representation for improved context retrieval.